 Why object-based TV?

-This Accelerator has a vision for how television will be delivered to and tailored for audiences of the future in an IP world, with new capabilities downstream and closer to the viewer that make flexibility and personalisation much more possible.
-It aims to prototype the ability to late-bind these objects, graphics, streaming technologies, and traditional effects on the clean version using the IP and web technology available.
+This Accelerator had a vision for how television will be delivered to and tailored for audiences of the future in an IP world, with new capabilities downstream and closer to the viewer that make flexibility and personalisation much more possible.
+It essentially prototyped the ability to late-bind these objects, graphics, streaming technologies, and traditional effects on the clean version using the IP and web technology available.